Clickhouse Exporter

 The Clickhouse exporter can be selected by passing --exporter clickhouse

 .
-The Clickhouse exporter only supports logs
+The Clickhouse exporter has full support

 Option | Default | Options |